SeanRyan2000/CS4158-Parser/README.md

 Else:

-You can make the file but running :
+You can make the file without running :
 ```
 make
 ```